AaronZ314/travelSmartWebsite/README.md

-1. Create and activate a virtual environment
+1. Create and activate a virtual environment Mac/Linux:
-In the VS Code terminal, inside the project folder:

-bash
 python3 -m venv venv

-Then activate it:

-macOS / Linux:
-source venv/bin/activate
+source venv/bin/activate​

+Windows (cmd or PowerShell):

+python -m venv venv

+venv\Scripts\activate​

+2. Install required packages
-They should now see (venv) in the terminal prompt.​
+With the venv active (you should see (venv) in the prompt):

-2. Install dependencies
+Install Flask:
-From the same activated venv, run:

-bash
-pip install flask flask-cors
+pip install flask​
-If you add a requirements.txt, they can instead do:

-bash
+Install Flask-CORS (fixes the No module named flask_cors error):

-pip install -r requirements.txt
+pip install Flask-Cors​

+3. Set the Flask app and run it
-4. Run the Flask app
+Assuming your main file is app.py and contains the Flask app object:
-Still in the project folder and with the venv active:

-bash
-python app.py
-They should see “Running on http://127.0.0.1:5000/” and can then open:

-http://127.0.0.1:5000/ for the backend, and

-survey.html, index.html etc. from the cloned folder (via Live Server or by opening the files directly) for the frontend.​

-As long as they keep the Flask server running in that terminal, your survey and popup features will work the same on their VS Code setup.
+Mac/Linux:

+export FLASK_APP=app.py

+Windows (cmd/PowerShell):

+set FLASK_APP=app.py​

+Then start the server:

+flask run​

+Flask will show a URL like http://127.0.0.1:5000/; open that in a browser, or point your frontend to it as the backend API.​